Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 of my permed out, Westernized mind.

-[i] need a hit of some pure, uncut knowledge, but my
+[i] need a hit of some pure, uncut knowledge,

-My brain needs an enema
+of the universe.
+My brain needs an enema ‘cause

-‘cause it’s constipated on capitalism.
+it’s constipated on capitalism.

 That’s why [i] can’t see God when [i] look at you.